A food strategy for Tameside: how can we improve health, protect the environment and cut the costs?

-- Tameside is ranked the 17th highest town in the country for the number of hot-food takeaways.
-Tameside is ranked the 17th highest town in the country for the number of hot-food takeaways.
+- Tameside is ranked the 17th highest local authority area in England for the density of hot-food takeaways.
 Takeaway food is often high in sugar, salt and fat and calories.

 - In Tameside 1 in 4 of our children live in poverty.
 Many households are experiencing financial hardship and may not always be able to afford healthy food or even enough food.

 - In the EU as a whole we waste 89 million tonnes of food every year.
 That’s worth about £950 per household.

 - In Tameside alone we collect 10,618 tonnes of food waste every year.

 - 250,000 tonnes of the food that goes to waste each year in the UK is still edible.
 That’s enough for 650 million meals.

 - Britain’s leading supermarkets create more than 800,000 tonnes of plastic packaging waste every year.

 - A million plastic bottles are bought around the world every minute, and this is expected to increase by 20% by 2021.
 In the UK alone 38.5 million single-use plastic bottles are consumed every day, and only 57% of those are recycled.